RustLangES/memsos/docs/ui/making-a-widget.md

 # The widget trait

-This is an important yet simple trait that only requires you to have a render function and a clear function.
+This is an important yet simple trait that only requires you to have a render function and a erase function.

 ## implementing the Widget trait
 ```